Art History and Mental Health: Surrealist Kay Sage

 Do the desolation, prison-like scaffolding, and muted colors of Sage's dreamscapes reflect a history of depression?

 Visually, surrealism has always captured my attention.
 And yet, in writing about artists with mental health challenges, I’ve rarely delved into the work of the surrealists.
-The exception is a chapter on Leonora Carrington in my upcoming book The Artist’s Mind: The Creative Lives and Mental Health of Famous Artists.
-I think perhaps I’ve stayed away from the surrealists so far because THERE IS SO MUCH THERE THERE.
+One exception is a chapter on Leonora Carrington in my book The Artist’s Mind: The Creative Lives and Mental Health of Famous Artists.

 Surrealism itself, as a creative movement and a philosophy, is deeply linked with mental health.
 The two cannot be separated, starting with the way that the surrealists were influenced by Freud’s interpretation of dreams.
 This aligns with my personal beliefs that we are all artists and all have mental health.
 But it doesn’t make for ease of studying the mental health of Surrealist artists, particularly in terms of their art’s content.
 So, I think I’ve stayed away for a long time because it’s daunting, and I don’t know where to begin.
 But you have to begin somewhere, so I’m going to start today with a dive into the work and life of Surrealist Painter and Poet Kay Sage.
 I’ll do the best I can … and perhaps I’ll end up having to come back to this eventually when I keep learning more.
 But that’s okay.
 My work is a body of work not a single article.